Skip to main content

 • Few currencies of latency and jitter: Cloud telephone systems are subject to latency and jitter, which is the time it takes for packets of data to travel from your phone, through the cloud, and back to the recipient.
 These values are vital to the quality of your call, so you must consider them when choosing a cloud phone service.

-• Stable internet connection: Cloud-based phone services require a stable internet connection, which can be an issue for businesses with marginal internet connectivity or located in different parts of the world.
+• Stable internet connection: Cloud-based phone services require a stable internet connection, which can be an issue for businesses with marginal internet connectivity or in different parts of the world.

 AIS offers you the best and most cost-effective options for your cloud telephones.
 We were founded to focus on the needs of small and medium-sized businesses, which means we understand the value of your business and take pride in helping it grow.
 Make sure to contact us today if you are looking to migrate to cloud-based telephony.
-We’re here to give you peace of mind to help you win more business.

 Marissa Olson